 So, what should I get myself for Christmas this year?

-Anyway, moral of the story, treat yourself to something special this Christmas.
+Anyway, moral of the story: treat yourself to something special this Christmas.
+After the year we all had, we deserve it.
+Actually, we deserve it anyway.
 It doesn’t have to be expensive but if you could afford it, then why not?

 Let’s start with some expensive gifts to buy yourself.

-Now, I’m just going to qualify this statement to say that I consider anything over £50 expensive so no need to worry that you’ll bankrupt yourself this Christmas on gifts for yourself alone.
+Now, I’m going to qualify this statement to say that anything over £50 is expensive.
+So no need to worry that you’ll bankrupt yourself this Christmas on gifts for yourself alone.
 I’m not recommending that you splurge on Hermes products and incur massive debt.

 A year of financial stress just because of Christmas gift-giving?